“Mommy Makeover” Surgery, also known as post-pregnancy surgery

 - Blood clots in the legs or lungs

 You can help minimize certain risks by following the advice and instructions of your board-certified plastic surgeon, both before and after your mommy makeover.
-Photos and illustrations are examples and are meant to be helpful, informative, and educational.
+Photos and illustrations are from multiple sources and serve as examples and are meant to be helpful, informative, and educational.
 No implicit guarantees regarding similar results can be given.
 Additional information and the above text can be found on Dr. Vincent’s American Society for Aesthetic Plastic Surgery Smart Beauty Guide home page